 - At Utsjoki and Karigasniemi

-- Rental saunas can be found at the holiday villages of Karigasniemi, Kenestuvat and Utsjoki (www.utsjoki.fi, in Finnish).
+- Rental saunas can be found at the holiday villages of Karigasniemi, Kenestuvat and Utsjoki (utsjoki.fi, in Finnish).

-- There are no special services for the disabled in the area.
+- There are no accessible services in the area.

 - Siida in Inari is accessible by a wheelchair.
 However, there is only one wheelchair place in the auditorium.
 There is a wheelchair which visitors may use.
-There is also a toilet for the disabled in Siida, and the outdoor museum is accessible by a wheelchair with assistance.
+There is also an accessible toilet in Siida, and the outdoor museum is accessible by a wheelchair with assistance.